 Research focus areas

-Translation into Community and Clinical Programs
+Translation into Clinical Programs

 This project translates SEED developmental science into supporting children and young people living with a Neurodevelopmental Disorder, such as Autism.
 This program focuses on inclusive engagement of children with disabilities in sport by creating an evidenced-based resource (website/mobile app) for football coaches, parents and children to use to enhance the opportunity for children with disabilities to participate in the Australian Football League’s (AFL) Auskick program.